shkarupa-alex/tfswin/README.md

 For correctness, `Tiny` and `Small` models (original and ported) tested with [ImageNet-v2 test set](https://www.tensorflow.org/datasets/catalog/imagenet_v2).

-Note, swin models are very sensitive to input preprocessing (bicubic resize with antialiasing in the original evaluation script).
+Note: Swin models are very sensitive to input preprocessing (bicubic resize in the original evaluation script).

 ```python
 import tensorflow as tf